marvtdawson/angular-springboot-todo/README.md

-# The Java Journey Series - Spring Boot 5 & Angular 6: To-Do Application
+# The Java Journey Series - Spring Boot 5 & Angular 6: ToDo Application

 ![](src/assets/java_jouney_series_spring_boot_angular_todo_application.jpeg)

 The Java Journey Series is my learning path to Java mastery.
 It consist of a series of Java applications created using the Java programming language and various tools and frameworks.

-## Spring Boot 5 & Angular 6 To-Do Application
+## Spring Boot 5 & Angular 6 ToDo Application

-The to-do application was create to track daily tasks.
+The ToDo application was create to track daily tasks.
-This application based on a Udemy.com course titled "Go Full Stack with Spring Boot and Angular" developed by in28Minutes.
+This application is based on a Udemy.com course titled "Go Full Stack with Spring Boot and Angular" developed by in28Minutes.

 #### This project was developed with: